Anniversary (Bryson Tiller album): Cover art

 The album artwork was noted for resembling the Trapsoul cover; it shows Tiller facing left in front of a blue-lit space.

+Critical reception

+Anniversary received generally positive reviews from music critics.
+Writing for AllMusic, Andy Kellman noted that the album "does not appear to be designed as a work of distinct identity," however, Tiller "has spoken of his inclination to be a shadowy figure."
+Kellman stated that the album consists of "mostly downcast verses and boastful non-sequiturs over torpid booming rhythms."
+Exclaim!'s Veracia Ankrah stated that "Tiller has returned to the '90s R&B sound that cultivated his dedicated fan base, with rap-esque crooning over heavy bass beats."
+She continued to note that his "voice is a recognizable return to his essence, sharing his honest but shallow versions of vulnerability," and that it "does not shy away from Tiller's notable flips of cassette tapes and voicemail recordings from an array of displeased women."

+Ryan Feyre for The Young Folks stated that the production was a key part of the album, writing that "the drums, while adhering to a commercial bend, can sometimes feel like they’re shifting the tectonic plates in the Earth" and that "considering the album’s bulky universality, the backdrop is admirably fitting."
+He writes that "the second half of the album illustrates a noticeable difference in warmth and dimensionality."
+Feyre wrote that despite lacking innovation, Tiller "seems more inclined to appreciate the little things" and that he makes up for the weak points with his "personal storytelling."
+Concluding his review, he stated that "Rather than fight time’s grass, Tiller nurtures it as if it were his child.
+Embraces it like a new lover."

 Commercial performance

 Anniversary debuted at number five on the US Billboard 200 chart, earning 57,000 album-equivalent units, (including 4,000 copies as pure album sales) in its first week.
 This became Tiller's third US top-ten on the chart.
 The album accumulated a total of 68.6 million in on-demand streams of the album’s songs that week.
 The album also debuted at number four on the US Top R&B/Hip-Hop Albums and number one on the US Top R&B Albums charts respectively.